Some Results on the Complexity of Numerical Integration: Tensor Product Problems and Weights

 For functions in $W_p^{k, {\rm mix}} ([0,1]^d)$ with compact support in $(0,1)^d$ one can take algorithms of the form

 where $A$ is a suitable matrix that does not depend on $k$ or $n$, and $a>0$.
-Of course the sum is finite since we use only the points $ \frac{Am}{a} $ inside $(0,1)^d$.
+Of course the sum is finite since we use only the points $ \frac{Am}{a} $ in $(0,1)^d$.

 This algorithm is similar to a \emph{lattice rule} but is not quite a lattice rule since the points do not build an integration lattice.
 The sum of the weights is roughly 1, but not quite.
 Therefore this algorithm is not really a quasi-Monte Carlo algorithm.
 The algorithm $A_n$ can be modified to obtain the optimal order of convergence for the whole space $W_p^{k, {\rm mix}} ([0,1]^d)$.
 The modified algorithm uses different points $x_i$ but still positive weights $a_i$.
-For a tutorial on this algorithm see \cite{Ul14}.
+For a tutorial on this algorithm see \cite{novakUl14}.
+Error bounds for Besov spaces are studied in \cite{novakD97}.
+Triebel-Lizorkin spaces and the case of small smoothness are studied in \cite{novakUU15} and \cite{novakNUU15}.

 For the Besov-Nikolskii classes $S^{r}_{p,q} B (T^d)$ with $1 \le p,q \le \infty$ and $1/p < r < 2$, the optimal rate is